 Of the different types of citrus, sweet oranges are thought to have arisen in India, and trifoliate oranges and mandarins in China.
 Acid citrus varieties are most likely derived in Malaysia.

 The father of botany, Theophrastus, classified citrus as Malus medica or Malus persicum along with a taxonomic description of citron in 310 BC.
 Around the time of Christ’s birth, the term “citrus” was erroneously a mispronunciation of the Greek word for cedar cones, ‘Kedros’ or ‘Callistris’, the name for the sandalwood tree.

 In the continental United States, citrus was first introduced by the early Spanish explorers in Saint Augustine, Florida in 1565.
 Citrus production thrived in Florida by the late 1700s when the first commercial shipments were made.
 At or around this time, California was introduced to citrus crops, although it was much later that commercial production began there.
 Today, citrus is grown commercially in Florida, California, Arizona, and Texas.

 None of the citrus tree varieties enjoy wet roots.
 All require excellent drainage and, ideally, sandy loam soil, although citrus can be grown in clay soils if irrigation is managed well.
 While citrus trees tolerate light shade, they will be more productive when grown in full sun.

 Young trees should have suckers pruned out.
-Mature trees need little to no pruning except to remove diseases or damaged limbs.
+Mature trees need little to no pruning except to remove diseased or damaged limbs.

 Citrus Tree Varieties

 Trifoliate orange trees (Poncirus trifoliata) are important for their use as rootstock for citrus, especially in Japan.
-This deciduous tree thrives in cooler regions and is more frost hardy than other citrus.
+This deciduous tree thrives in cooler regions and is more frost-hardy than another citrus.